-But there are ways—real, actionable ways—to be more like the second traveler with being a pollyanna.
+But there are ways—real, actionable ways—to be more like the second traveler without being a pollyanna.
 We can change the language that we use.
 That's a start.
 We can choose the people we surround ourselves with.
 That's even more important.
 And we can work on habits that encourage a more positive mindset.

 #3: What Are You Busy About?